Roger le Poer: Arrest and exile

 In the middle of 1139, rumours were current that the family was going to defect to Stephen's rival for the throne, the Empress Matilda.
 These rumours appear to have been started by a group of nobles led by twin brothers Waleran de Beaumont, the Count of Meulan, and Robert de Beaumont, the Earl of Leicester, with Alan of Brittany.
 Whether Roger and his family really intended to switch their support to Matilda is unclear, but unlikely.
 In late June, a fight broke out between some of the retainers of Alan and men in the service of Roger's family.
 This fight was the excuse for the king moving against Roger's family.
 Both the elder and younger Roger were arrested, along with Alexander, but Nigel escaped.
-Matilda of Ramsbury, who held out in Devizes Castle against the king, was persuaded to surrender the castle to Stephen when the king threatened to hang the younger Roger if she did not yield.
+Matilda of Ramsbury, who held out in Devizes Castle against the king, was persuaded to surrender the castle to Stephen when the king threatened to hang the younger Roger, Matilda's own son, if she did not yield.
 The younger Roger was restrained with chains and put on a high platform in view of the castle with a noose around his neck.

 The name le poer, or pauperus, means "pauper" and was not given to Roger until after his and his father's fall from power in 1139.
 It is possible the new name was bestowed because he could have expected to receive a bishopric after his time as chancellor, which did not happen because of his family's disgrace.
 Another possible reason for the name was to contrast with his father's wealth.
 It is unlikely that he was actually poor, as his family was wealthy and powerful.
 The historian Francis West described the base of the family's power as "control of the important offices of royal government".

 Roger was sent into exile after his family's disgrace.
 If he is the same person as the archdeacon of Berkshire, he died in the middle of the 1160s, but no other sure information is known about him after his exile.